 This is an assessment course for determining the present levels of educational performance of student with or without disabilities.
 The course addresses pre-placement assessments, determination of eligibility for special education programs, assessing daily progress in meeting learning goals and objectives and reevaluation strategies of students with disabilities.
 It will also address the understanding of psychoeducational reports and determining the instructional implication of such reports.
 School-wide assessments for both groups and individuals assessment, as will performance-based or authentic assessments will be reviewed.
-This course is designed to be taken concurrently with ED310.Prerequisites: ED300 or consent of instructor.
-Concurrent enrollment in ED310 is recommended.
+Prerequisite: ED215 or consent of instructor.

-METHODS OF TEACHING CHILDREN AND

-YOUTH WITH SPECIAL NEEDS
+ED315 METHODS OF TEACHING CHILDREN AND YOUTH WITH SPECIAL NEEDS

 A method course for working with students with disabilities.
 In this course, the focus is on the moderate to severe population of individuals with disabilities.
 The course focuses on "how to" rather than on "what to" teach.
 It will, however, focus briefly on determining "what to teach" in order to meet the individual student's needs.
-Prerequisites: ED314, or consent of instructor.
+Prerequisite: ED215 or consent of instructor.